ejm714/scipy_proceedings/papers/emily_dorne/main.md

 abstract: |

   Harmful algal blooms (HABs) pose major health risks to human and aquatic life.
-Remote sensensing-based methods exist to automatically detect large, slow-moving HABs in the ocean, but fall short for smaller, more dynamic blooms in critical inland water bodies like lakes, reservoirs, and rivers.
+Remote sensing-based methods exist to automatically detect large, slow-moving HABs in the ocean, but fall short for smaller, more dynamic blooms in critical inland water bodies like lakes, reservoirs, and rivers.

   CyFi is an open-source Python package that enables detection of cyanobacteria in inland water bodies using 10-30m Sentinel-2 imagery and a computationally efficient tree-based machine learning model.
 CyFi enables water quality and public health managers to conduct high level assessments of water bodies of interest and identify regions in which to target monitoring and responsive actions to protect public health.